Every 8 minutes, child protective services substantiates, or finds evidence for, a claim of child sexual abuse, according to RAINN.

 This early action, stopping child sexual abuse before is starts, is the focus Elizabeth Letourneau’s TEDMED talk — and it’s also a professional mission that she’s working to realize.

-Letourneau is the founding inaugural director of the Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health, and she her 18-minute talk takes a close look at how initiatives that target juvenile sex offenders can play a key role in preventing future offenses.
+Letourneau is the founding inaugural director of the Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health, and her 18-minute talk takes a close look at how initiatives that target juvenile sex offenders can play a key role in preventing future offenses.

 This public health approach is necessary—and needed, according to Letourneau, who is a trained clinical psychologist.
 “Child sexual abuse is a 100% preventable public health problem,” she says.
 “There is no reason for us to wait for sexual abuse to happen before we intervene.”